Start With the Right First Move

 Do I want speed or ownership?

-Do I want a company, or a license?
+Do I want to build a company, or license the idea?

 There’s no wrong answer.

-They grow when inventors stop thinking only like inventors and start thinking like builders, partners, or licensors.
+Patents don’t grow on their own.
+They grow when inventors shift from thinking like creators to thinking like builders, partners, or licensors.

 Your idea doesn’t need hype.